Darisia/SASCRiP/README.md

 ## SASCRiP functions: User guide

-## install_R_packages
+## `install_R_packages`

-This functions allows the user to install missing R packages that are required for SASCRiP to work. install_R_packages first checks if the package is installed and if not, install.packages() is run.
+This function allows the user to install missing R packages that are required for SASCRiP to work. `install_R_packages` first checks if the package is installed and if not, install.packages() is run.

 #### Usage